platers/obsidian-linter/docs/rules.md

 * List Item1 with _emphasized text_
 * List Item2
 ```
-Example: Emphasis indicators should use asterisks when style is set to 'asterisks'
+Example: Emphasis indicators should use asterisks when style is set to 'asterisk'

 Before: